zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-xml-report.rst

 Errors reported
 ===============

-If errors/faiulres happen, they are also reported on the XML files:
+If errors/failures happen, they are also reported in the XML files:

 .. note::
     Code copied from ``testrunner-errors.rst``